chenx/oj/JavaScript_Note.md

 ### No list

-Javascript has no built-in data structure of linked list, doubly linked list, stack or queue.
+Javascript has no built-in data structure of linked list, doubly linked list, stack, queue or priority_queue.

 Linked list, stack and queue can be mimicked by Array.

-DLL has to be implemented.
+DLL and priority queue have to be implemented.

 ### Array